NeoLePorte/uap-news/README.md

-Messing around with aggregating information on UAPs and strang happenings.
+Messing around with aggregating information on UAPs and strange happenings.